mdssjc/mds/arquitetura/principios-padroes.md

   Adaptado para o livro: as classes em um pacote são todas reutilizadas juntas.
 Se você reusa uma classe no pacote, reusará todas elas.

-* **CCP** - _The Commom-Closure Principle_: _the classes in a package should be closed together against the same kinds of changes.
+* [**Princípio do Fechamento Comum**](http://wiki.c2.com/?CommonClosurePrinciple) - _The Commom-Closure Principle_ (CCP): _the classes in a package should be closed together against the same kinds of changes.
 A change that affects a package affects all the classes in that package and no other packages_.

+  Adaptado para o livro: as classes em um pacote devem ser fechadas juntas contra os mesmos tipos de alterações.
+Uma alteração que afeta um pacote afeta todas as classes nesse pacote e nenhuma em outro pacote.

 ### Estabilidade